They say, in business there are only two types of best practices: those we learn from others, and those we learn the hard way.

 This is where we’ve chosen to build The Executives Institute —on this same foundation.

-Podcasts stacked up unlistened.
+Podcasts saved but unlistened.
 Shelves full of books you never quite finish.
 Coaches, consultants and online courses, each one promising the breakthrough you’re looking for.
-Vast amounts of wisdom exist.
-It’s simply scattered, random and tough to access or act on when you’re busy running the company.
+Vast amounts of business wisdom exist.
+It’s simply scattered, random and tough to access (or act on) when you’re busy running the company.

-If you’re running a company — whether you’re young and hungry or gray-haired and battle-tested — you’re exactly who we built this for.
+If you’re leading and building —whether you’re young and hungry or gray-haired and battle-tested —you’re exactly who we built this for.

 Does any of this sound familiar?